david-curran-90/krew-museum/README.md

 bindport: 80
 ```

-**N.B.: If changing the port in a values.yaml file you will need to edit the readiness and livenes probes**
+**N.B.: If changing the port in a values.yaml file you will need to edit the readiness and liveness probes**

 ### local installation